CtrlK

 Conciseness

-The content is moderately efficient but includes some unnecessary verbosity.
-The overview restates what the description already covers, the prerequisites list tools Claude already knows about, and the examples section describes dashboards conceptually rather than providing concrete configurations.
-However, it avoids explaining basic concepts like what Prometheus or Grafana are.
+The skill is moderately efficient but includes some unnecessary verbosity.
+The overview restates what the instructions cover, the prerequisites list tools Claude already knows about, and the examples section describes dashboards conceptually rather than providing concrete configurations.
+Some tightening is possible.

 2 / 3